Skip to content

 • Paid messaging filters effort up front and removes most of the lowest-effort accounts, lifting reply quality inside the niche

-• Long operational history under a publicly listed operator gives moderation, account recovery and trust signalling more maturity than a smaller niche product would have
+• Decades of continuous operation since the late 1990s give moderation, account recovery and trust signalling more maturity than a smaller niche product would have

 What doesn't